From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Methodology

 In large language models, it is straightforward to inject information about the relative or absolute position of tokens in a sequence via their index.
 However, this approach is not feasible for graphs due to two key differences.
 First, \emph{graphs do not have an inherent linear ordering of nodes}, unlike sequences, where tokens follow a clear order.
 Nodes in a graph are interconnected in a complex, multidimensional structure, where relationships are defined by edges, and there is no natural start or end.
 Second, \emph{the neighborhood of each node can vary significantly in size and shape}, which makes the concept of a relative or absolute ``position'' less meaningful.
-To address this challenge, we propose node position encoding, which consists of three key steps: anchor node identification, relative distance encoding, and positional embedding pretraining.
+To address this challenge, we propose a novel graph node tokenizer, which consists of three key steps: anchor node identification, node encoding, and Euclidean projection.